ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy-helm.md

     $ git clone https://github.com/ministryofjustice/cloud-platform-reference-app.git
     $ cd cloud-platform-reference-app

-You now have a functioning git repository that contains a Django simple application.
+You now have a functioning git repository that contains a simple Django application.
 Have a browse around and get familiar with the directory structure.

-### Browse the namespace
+### Browse the cluster
 Let's make use of the command line tool `kubectl` to browse around the cluster to see what it looks like before we deploy our application:

     $ kubectl get pods --namespace <env-name>